timhughes/vagrant_ansible_okd4/README.md

     192.168.100.5 - - [22/Jun/2020 20:39:03] "GET /images/rhcos-4.4.3-x86_64-metal.x86_64.raw.gz HTTP/1.1" 200 -

-The *bootstrap* system is ready when it becomes available in the Loadbalancer.
-You can examine if the required services are available by looking at the load balancer stats page.
+The *bootstrap* system is ready when it becomes available in the load-balancer You can examine if the required services are available by looking at the load-balancer stats page.
 Make sure that the *bootstrap* system is available in both the `kubernetes_api` and `machine_config` backends.
 They should go green.